WhatsApp/erlt/doc/README.md

 ## Checked ErlT

-By default, ErlT code is checked, which is to say it is _statically typed_ with a type system is based on
+By default, ErlT code is checked, which is to say it is _statically typed_ with a type system based on the
 [the Hindley-Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), extended to support ErlT data types and pattern matching.
 Most notably, the type system offers type inference, so in many cases the types don't need to be